openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### bootstrap github-app

-If you only want to create a GitHub application to use with Pipelines-as-Code and not the full `bootstrap` excercise, you can use `tkn pac bootstrap github-app` directly which will skip the installation and only create the GitHub application and the secret with all the information needed in the `pipelines-as-code` namespace.
+If you only want to create a GitHub application to use with Pipelines-as-Code and not the full `bootstrap` exercise, you can use `tkn pac bootstrap github-app` directly which will skip the installation and only create the GitHub application and the secret with all the information needed in the `pipelines-as-code` namespace.